-The JLab Audio JBuds Air Executive can only be used via Bluetooth on PCs, and aren't compatible with the PS4.
-Due to their high latency, they aren't recommended for gaming.
+You can only use the JLab Audio JBuds Air Executive via Bluetooth on PCs, and they aren't compatible with the PS4.
+Due to their high latency, they aren't for gaming.

 These truly wireless earbuds only support Bluetooth, so they're not compatible with the Xbox One.